Nothing’s gonna change my world

 Conversation at the table sometimes consisted my dad’s retelling of an event that happened at school that day.
 Occasionally it was mild chit chat with mom, which may have been how most kids my age spent the dinner hour.
 Mom and dad chatting.
 Kids eating quietly, grateful for the food and brimming with respect for their parents.
 Even these unusual quieter meals were fraught with trepidation for us kids.
 Years of being lulled into a hopeful sense of near-normalcy by rare glimpses of Rockwellian meal-time-in-Small-Town-America were just so much nervous fantasy.
 Just a glossy image in Life Magazine, opposite the full-color pages with photos of starving kids in Africa.
 We knew the powder keg of reality could explode at any second, sending dad into an angry, passionate homily about anything from an aberrant teacher at school committing the outrageous act of disagreeing with him, or something that struck an odd chord in his fervent anti-Godism during our daily prayer before dinner.
 Or blasphemous chants about chocolate custard.

 During the sporadic calm and occasionally during the madness of our dinner times, there was always an apprehensive sense of humor around our table.
 I know it wasn’t just my sense because GB shares similar memories of the hilarity that was always balanced on a sort of tipping point where my family was concerned.
 It could go either way.
-We might just pull off the meal as if we were perfectly normal kids arguing at the end of dinner about whose turn it was to clean the kitchen or how it was fair that GB didn’t do the pots and pans or why the kitchen was always a disgusting sty after my turn at cleaning because I never swept the floor.
+We might just pull off the meal as if we were perfectly normal kids arguing at the end of dinner about whose turn it was to clean the kitchen or how it was fair that GB didn’t do the pots and pans.
 All normal stuff.
 All pretty rare.
 A perfect marriage of humor and fear.
 I can still smell those salmon patties.